 Plugins for Safety and Functionality

-Before you start customizing your site to your needs and creating content, please spend some time adding the proper plugins to your site.
+Before customizing your site to your needs and creating content, please spend some time adding the proper plugins to your site.
 A plugin is a piece of code created by an independent company that adds, extends, or improves the functionality of your WordPress installation or your theme.
 This is important because once your website is online, it becomes vulnerable.
 Of course, when you first launch it, it is unknown, and therefore it doesn’t have a lot of value for anyone interested in hacking it.
 But, hopefully, as your site becomes popular, that might change, so you want to start on the right foot from the get-go and avoid future headaches.

 Note that most plugins for WordPress are free, but some do offer upgrades to a Premium version.
 Use your judgment based on what you are trying to accomplish.